 What to Else to Know

 - Bait and tackle sales: Don’t forget you’ll need food to lure in the fish.
-Get some at these businesses or keep an eye out for signs along the highways.
+Keep an eye out for signs along the highways while you're driving.

 - Bring your own boat: If you own your own boat, there’s definitely no shortage of marinas and boat launches.